geographika/mappyfile/docs/index.rst

         END
     END

 Would become a nested dictionary similar to below.
-Note the use of "FakeKey" where objects have no ``NAME`` properties.
-These can then be ignored when outputting the representation back to a Mapfile.
+Note the use of an index for a key where objects have no ``NAME`` properties.
+These are ignored when outputting the representation back to a Mapfile.

 Most objects have a set of key/value pairs. ``PROJECTION`` however should be treated as a list (see http://www.mapserver.org/mapfile/projection.html).